dickensotieno/testimonials-creator/readme.txt

 == Screenshots ==

-Visit the plugin page for more http://www.adoncreatives.net/testimonial-creator/
+Visit the plugin page for more https://dictrithemes.com/testimonial-creator/

 == Changelog ==

+= 1.6 =
+* Updated to the latest WordPress version 6.6.2
+* Fixed some bugs
+* Updated compatibility with PHP 8.x

 = 1.4 =
 * Updated to the latest WordPress version 4.7.3